Understanding, monitoring, and remediating the spread of chemical, microbiological and plastic pollution in drinking water treatment plants

 Coordinator.
 INSTITUTO TECNOLOGICO DEL EMBALAJE, TRANSPORTE Y LOGISTICA (ITENE – Spain)

-Time of solving11/2023 – 10/2027
+Time of solving: 11/2023 – 10/2027

 Summary: NIAGARA compiles all the necessary approaches to provide a comprehensive response to the phenomenon of spread of pollution (chemical, microbiological and plastic) from drinking water sources to human exposure, through the Driking Water Treatment Plants.
 These approaches and their solutions are: